The History of Frisbee and Disc Sports

 1978–Santa Cruz Flying Disc Championships.

-1978-Spirit of the Game is defined and included in the 7th edition of the 1978 Official Rules for Ultimate.
+1978-Spirit of the Game is recognized and included in the 7th edition of the 1978 Official Rules for Ultimate.

-1979–Ultimate Players Association is formed.
-Renamed USA Ultimate in 2010.
+1979–The Ultimate Players Association is formed.
+Renamed USA Ultimate.

-1980–Canada’s first 18-disc pole hole course is installed on Toronto Islands.
+1980–Canada’s first official 18-disc pole hole course is installed on the Toronto Islands.

-1982–The PDGA becomes a player-run organization to formalize the rules of play, and begin a disc golf tour.
+1982–The PDGA becomes a player-run organization to formalize the rules of play and a disc golf tour.

-1983–Innova-Champion Discs invents a new design for a golf disc with a beveled edge rim.
+1983–Innova-Champion Discs offers a new design for a golf disc with a beveled edge rim.

 1987–PDGA World Disc Golf Championships – Toronto.

-1987–The World Flying Disc Federation’s (WFDF) first overall competition is held in Ft Collins.
+1987–The World Flying Disc Federation’s (WFDF) first overall competition is held in Fort Collins.

 1991–World Ultimate Championships, Toronto.